carpentries-incubator/python-packaging-publishing/_episodes/01-introduction.md

  - multiscale: overview, details,
  - need to write the parts in natural language; but don't need to work on the infrastrcutre, tools can do that for you

+## Why do good practices matter?

+- Jupytercon talk on issues about the problems with notebooks
+- automation tools are based on good practices: a little bit of good, helps fancy stuff be easy
+- exmples of finding good practices

 {% include links.md %}